jesuscc1993/querybot/readme.md

 ## Technologies

-- [TypeScript](https://www.typescriptlang.org/) is used to write all code and then transpiled into [JavaScript](https://www.javascript.com/).
+- [TypeScript](https://www.typescriptlang.org/) is used to write robust code that is later transpiled into [JavaScript](https://www.javascript.com/).
 - [node.js](https://nodejs.org/) runs the application.
 - [Mongoose](https://mongoosejs.com/) acts as a middleware to handle data management with [MongoDB](https://www.mongodb.com/).
 - [discord.js](https://discord.js.org/#/) handles communication with the Discord API.